lobsters/lobsters/README.md

       SECRET_KEY_BASE     [random generated key]
       ```

+      Search the codebase for uses of the `ENV` global for more that can be easily configured.

     * Databases: We manage this independely of Hatchbox for historal reasons, see `#539`.
     * Cron Jobs: